wilsonmar/oss-perf/ga_metrics.md

   There is generally a correlation that longer sessions occur because of more screens being viewed by users.

+## Goal related Metrics
+The percentage of users who make it all the way to conversion "goal" concluding screen (such as receipt after buying, itinerary, back to Home, etc.) is a key influencer of customer satisfaction and website productivity.

+How many users "gave up" because of too much complixity or too slow response.

 ## Value Anomalies
 First use of statistic may require some configuration, such as **timeouts**